m-urculu/m-urculu/README.md

 ## About Me

 - 💻 Currently working on a Bugtracker Site.
-- 🌱 I'm learning TypeScript, NodeJS with Express, SQLite, and other related technologies.
+- 🌱 I'm learning TypeScript, Next.js, postgreSQL, React and other related technologies.
 - 🤝 Open to collaborating on any projects related to my skills and interests.
 - ☕ It's time to make stuff!